-The Company's primary asset is the Metates gold-silver project ("Metates") located in Durango State, Mexico.
-The Metates project is one of the largest undeveloped gold and silver deposits in Mexico.
+The Company's primary asset is the Metates project ("Metates") located in Durango State, Mexico.
+Metates hosts one of the largest undeveloped gold-silver-zinc deposits in Mexico.
 In 2013, a pre-feasibility study on Metates ("2013 PFS") was completed and filed on SEDAR.
 An updated pre-feasibility study ("Updated PFS") based on a lower initial 30,000 tpd production rate versus the Phase I 60,000 tpd (2013 PFS), was filed on SEDAR in May, 2016.